tensorlakeai/indexify/docs/docs/getting_started.md

     model="gpt-3.5-turbo",
 )
 print(chat_completion.choices[0].message.content)
-# Kevin Durant won his championships with the Golden State Warriors in 2017 and 2018.
 ```
 !!! note "Response"
     Kevin Durant won his championships with the Golden State Warriors in 2017 and 2018.